mwhsu/shoutout-24c1d/content/pages/index.md

     features:
       - content: >
           Micro-influencers typically drive higher ROI than larger general-audience influencers.
-By creating micro-influencer campaigns
-          at scale, you can generate a larger buzz by promoting through a large number of influencers in one campaign.
+Our product is focused on bringing on micro-influencers who want to shoutout their favorite brands.
+By creating micro-influencer campaigns at scale, you can generate a larger buzz by promoting through a large number of micro-influencers at the cost of only a few "mega-influencers".
         align: left
         image: images/Screen Shot 2021-03-31 at 18.22.11.png
         image_alt: Feature 2 placeholder image